EugeneMB-73/Algorithm-knowlege-base/README.md

 # Algorithm-knowlege-base
-Here I will save algoriths that delighted me
+Here I will save algorithms that delighted me